World Cup 2026

 Where can I find more information?

-You can also find information at the following sites:
+You can find more information at the following sites:

 SeattleFWC26.org – Vision & legacy, match info, business & volunteer guides, news